cultureandempire/cultureandempire.github.io/README.md

 Oil, Saudi Arabia, Afghanistan, intractable religious conflicts, NSA, CIA, KGB, exploding tower blocks, ex-secret service men becoming presidents, terrorists-for-hire, and a new War on Terror.
 It works very well as a story arc.
 Whether it's true or not, history will discover.
 What is certain is that a lot of tax and oil money went to building up a credible Islamic threat in Afghanistan.
 And then a whole lot more was spent on fighting it.
 And during that fight, we slipped and broke our civil liberties.

 In the late 1990's, we were expecting the "peace dividend" and the downsizing of our armies and secret services.
 However, the security money train did not stop or slow down.
 Instead, it almost [doubled in size](https://www.cfr.org/defense-budget/trends-us-military-spending/p28855) during the first decade of this century.
-We thought we had left the destructive wars of the 20th century behind us, and instead we find that in this century, we were always at war with Eurasia.
+We thought we had left the destructive wars of the twentieth century behind us, and instead we find that in this century, we were always at war with Eurasia.

 The defining feature of the Para-state, apart from their belief that B-movies are honest-to-god documentaries, is their inability to connect with the majority.
 Spend a weekend in a luxury hotel, all costs paid, and you will feel superior to the bellhop.
 Be born into a life of privilege, where luxury hotels are for the poor and outcast, and you will know to the core of your being that you are a god walking among mortals.
 And gods answer to no one, except perhaps higher gods.